VittorioSanchez/siecCAN/README.md

 - **publisher_direction.py**: script used to send angular speed commands
 - **publisher_speed.py**: script used to send speed commands

+You need Raspbian and ROS Melodic installed on a Raspberry Pi 3 at least.

 ## How to launch the project properly

 1. Launch the car